How a canal lock works

 8. The upstream sluice gates are opened slowly, allowing water to enter the lock and fill up.

-9. The bargee and deck hand constantly verify the position of the barge whilst the barge rises, as it is often necessary to adjust and tighten the ropes, to maintain the barge in the correct place.
+9. The bargee and deck hand constantly verify the barge's position as it rises, as it is often necessary to adjust and tighten the ropes to keep the barge in its correct place.

 10. Once the water level in the lock reaches the level of the canal above, the pressure, which was naturally keeping the upstream doors closed, is released.
 It then becomes possible to open the doors, which should be attached, once opened.